MamangRust/simple-microservice-ecommerce-go-sqlc/README.md

 # Simple Microservice E-commerce

-This project is a simple e-commerce application built with a microservice architecture using Go.
+A sample e-commerce application built with a microservice architecture in Go.
+This project demonstrates best practices for building a distributed system, including inter-service communication via gRPC, containerization with Docker, and a comprehensive observability stack.

+## Features

+- **User Authentication & Authorization:** Secure user registration and login.
+- **User, Product, and Order Management:** Core e-commerce functionalities.
+- **Role-Based Access Control (RBAC):** Manage user permissions and roles.
+- **Asynchronous Communication:** Using Kafka for scalable event-driven architecture.
+- **Observability:**
+  - **Centralized Logging:** With Loki.
+  - **Distributed Tracing:** With Jaeger.
+  - **Metrics Monitoring:** With Prometheus and Grafana.

-## Architecture Overview
+## Architecture

 The application is composed of several microservices that communicate with each other via gRPC.
 An API Gateway provides a single entry point for clients.